Goblok0/Validators/README.md

 Creating an online survey with a conversational interface and comparing its answers to that of traditional online survey.
 Additionally, comparing the influence of verbal answering instead of typing.

 There are three conditions:
-- Tradition Survey(A),
+- Traditional Survey(A),
 - Chatbot survey typed(B),
 - Chatbot survey spoken(C).

 Measurements:
 - Informativeness
+  - Information Theory
 - Readability
+  - Flesch Reading Ease
 - Valence
+  - Sentimental Analysis
+- Wordcount
+  - Quantity words
-- wordcount
+- Self-Disclosure
+  - Object analysis, and manual topic selection
-- self-disclosure
+- Time
-- time
+  - Objective time and Subjective time
-- user experience
+- User Experience
+  - Closed questions with Likert Scale
+- Prior Experience with Chatbot
-- prior experience with chatbot
+  - Closed questions with Likert Scale

 Preprocessing files
 - process_sonar.ipynb: Process the SoNAR corpus frequency file to use for informativeness scoring